Fractional dark energy: phantom behavior and negative absolute temperature: Introduction

 Recently, an alternative explanation for the cosmological constant was proposed in \cite{Landim:2021www}, in the so-called fractional dark energy (FDE) model.
 In this setup, the energy of the system has a noncanonical kinetic term, proportional to $p^{3w}$, where $p$ is the three-momentum and $w$ is the DE equation of state parameter.
 The corresponding energy density is constant and mimics the one of the cosmological constant.
+Its smallness, however, is not a completely free parameter, but may arise from a Fermi-Dirac integral and it is related to the particle's minimum energy.
 Furthermore, the energy eigenvalue is obtained from fractional quantum mechanics (see \cite{laskin2018fractional} for a recent review on fractional quantum mechanics), where the Laplacian has a fractional power (leading to the Riesz integral).
+In fact, fractional calculus has been used in different contexts, such as in fractional quantum mechanics \cite{laskin2000fractional,Laskin:2002zz,guo2006some,bayin2012consistency,bayin2012comment,dong2007some,de2010fractional}, Newtonian gravity \cite{Giusti:2020kcv,Giusti:2020rul} and quantum cosmology \cite{Moniz:2020emn,Rasouli:2021lgy}.

 In this paper we further investigate the FDE model in two contexts.
 First, we analyze the influence of a non-zero chemical potential.
-In this scenario, the equation of state can be smaller than minus one, indicating a phantom behavior.
-Taking the measurements of $w$ from \textit{Planck} into account \cite{Aghanim:2018eyx}, we are able to obtain upper limits for the ratio of the chemical potential to the temperature.
+In this scenario, the equation of state can be smaller than minus one, indicating a phantom behavior that comes only from the gas properties.
+Taking the measurements of $w$ from \textit{Planck} into account \cite{Aghanim:2018eyx} for the $w$CDM model, we are able to obtain upper limits for the ratio of the chemical potential to the temperature.